 Gay Beaches in Nice

-Hi Beach – this is a private beach located in Nice.
-It’s not specifically gay but it’s popular among LGBT visitors and locals so you’re likely to find a mixed crowd.
+Hi Beach – This is a private beach located in Nice.
+While not specifically gay, it’s popular among LGBTQ+ visitors and locals, so you’re likely to find a mixed crowd.
 The benefit of a private beach is the comfort and services.
-In addition to a bar and restaurant, you can reserve one of the comfortable loungers – much better than lying on the rocky beach.
+In addition to a bar and restaurant, you can reserve one of the comfortable loungers—much better than lying on the rocky beach.

-Coco Beach – this is a beautiful but rocky public beach that’s a popular gay hangout.
-It’s located east of the Nice port and requires a bit of a walk or a short bus ride on No. 30.
-Like all Nice beaches, you need to bring something soft to lay on.
-In fact, this area has mostly big rocks and not even pebble space like the others in town.
-Again no services around so bring your own food and drink.
+Coco Beach – This beautiful but rocky public beach is a popular gay hangout.
+It’s located east of Nice’s port and requires either a bit of a walk or a short ride on bus No. 30.
+Like all Nice beaches, you’ll need to bring something soft to lie on, as the area is mostly large rocks without the pebbles common to other beaches.
+There are no services here, so bring your own food and drinks.

-St. Laurent d’Eze – this is one of the most popular gay beaches in the Cote d’Azur.
-Take bus No. 100 from Nice towards Monaco and get off at the St. Laurent-Eze bus stop.
-This is a 100% gay beach and mostly nude.
-Be sure to bring your own drinks and snacks since there are no services in this area.
+St. Laurent d’Eze – One of the most popular gay beaches on the Côte d’Azur.
+Take bus No. 100 from Nice toward Monaco and get off at the St. Laurent-Eze stop.
+This is a 100% gay and mostly nude beach.
+Be sure to bring your own drinks and snacks, as there are no services in the area.

 Gay Events in Nice

-Lou Queernaval – the first Queernaval took place in February 2015.
-Nice’s Carnival is the 3rd largest in the world and it takes place over 17 days, with Lou Queernaval happening the final weekend.
-It has the feeling of a Carnival parade but with a sprinkling of glitter, drag queens and shirtless men rocking six packs.
+Lou Queernaval – The first Queernaval took place in February 2015.
+Nice’s Carnival is the third largest in the world and spans 17 days, with Lou Queernaval happening during the final weekend.
+Queernaval is the first gay Carnival event in France and an explosion of creativity and no-nonsense fun.
+It has the vibrant energy of a Carnival parade, but with just the right sprinkling of glitter, drag queens, and costumed men showing off their six-packs.
+Find out more→ Dates: 2026 to be announced.

-Nice So Fetiche – This annual fetish event has taken place in Nice since 2016.
-Leather, which in French just happens to sound a bit like the word “queer” in English (le cuir), plays a big role.
-Roberto Campillo and his husband are the organizers of the event which creates a space for various fetishes like rubber, leather, sneakers, puppy play and so on.
-This isn’t exactly a sex party so much as a weekend of social events for people to express themselves however they please while mingling with others with similar interests.
+Nice So Fetiche – This annual fetish event in November has been held in Nice since 2016.
+Leather, which in French happens to sound a bit like the word “queer” in English (“le cuir”), plays a big role.
+Roberto Campillo and his husband organize the event, creating a space for various fetishes like rubber, leather, sneakers, puppy play, and more.
+This isn’t exactly a sex party, but rather a weekend of social events where people can express themselves freely while mingling with others who share similar interests.
+Dates: 13 –16 November, 2025.

 Day Trips from Nice

-Monaco – The Principality of Monaco is technically its own country and is situated 20 kilometers from Nice, just near the Italian border.
-With only 36,000 residents and located on just 2 square kilometers, it’s the second smallest and most densely populated country in the world.
-You can visit places like the Princes’ Palace and watch the changing of the guard, or check out the famous Oceanographic Museum and the old town.
-Don’t miss the Monte Carlo, made famous in many movies – remember James Bond?
-Nice to Monaco takes a 35 minute bus ride a 25 minute train ride.
+Monaco – The Principality of Monaco, a country in its own right, is located 20 kilometers from Nice, near the Italian border.
+With only 36,000 residents and an area of just 2 square kilometers, it’s the second smallest and most densely populated country in the world.
+You can visit landmarks like the Prince’s Palace and watch the changing of the guard, or explore the famous Oceanographic Museum and the old town.
+Don’t miss Monte Carlo, made famous by many movies—remember James Bond?
+Traveling from Nice to Monaco takes 35 minutes by bus or 25 minutes by train.
 Additional options: Enjoy a half day guided tour or a full day guided tour of Monaco.
 Book tour →

-Cannes – yes, of the famous Cannes Film Festival!
-It’s famous for luxury hotels and restaurants and it’s the closest spot to Nice that offers nice sandy beaches.
-Sure, the casinos and high end restaurants give Cannes a feel of exclusivity, but there are options for all types of budgets.
-Visit Le Suquet, with its cobbled streets and breathtaking views, or just enjoy a meal at a street side café and enjoy the view of the marina.
-Traveling by the Cannes Express (bus #210) offers the best advantage with a low price and a nonstop trip.
+Cannes -Yes, the home of the famous Cannes Film Festival!
+Known for its luxury hotels and restaurants, Cannes is also the closest spot to Nice that offers sandy beaches.
+While the casinos and high-end restaurants give Cannes an exclusive feel, there are options for all budgets.
+Visit Le Suquet, with its cobbled streets and breathtaking views, or enjoy a meal at a street-side café while taking in the marina.
+Traveling by the Cannes Express (bus #210) offers a budget-friendly, nonstop trip.
 Book tour →

-Eze-le-Village – a mediaeval village located high above the Mediterranean.
-Full of narrow streets lined with art studios.
-See spectacular views of the French Riviera or take a guided Eze perfumery tour.
-Traveling by train takes 15 minutes from Nice.
+Eze-le-Village – A medieval village perched high above the Mediterranean, Eze is full of narrow streets lined with art studios.
+Enjoy spectacular views of the French Riviera or take a guided perfumery tour.
+Traveling by train from Nice takes just 15 minutes.
 Additional option: take a half day guided tour to Monaco and Eze.
 Book tour →

 Note: Some of these links are affiliates, which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You’re not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!